 Missing juror faces arrest after no-show at trial in LSU basketball star's murder

-BATON ROUGE - One of the jurors selected to judge a man accused of killing LSU basketball player Wayde Sims has a warrant out for his arrest after he failed to appear at court Wednesday.
+BATON ROUGE - One of the jurors involved in the trial of LSU basketball player Wayde Sims' accused murderer has a warrant out for his arrest after he failed to appear at court Wednesday.

 A jury was seated this week for the trial of Dyteon Simpson, who's charged with killing Sims during a street fight back in 2018.
 However, court documents obtained by WBRZ Thursday show one of those jurors has a warrant for his arrest after he did not show up at the 19th Judicial District Court.